Seatonian Prize

 The Seatonian Prize is awarded by the University of Cambridge for the best English poem on a sacred subject.
 This prize has been awarded annually since 1750 and is open to any Master of Arts of the university.
-Lord Byron referred to this prize in his 1809 poem entitled 'English Bards and Scots Reviewers.'
+Lord Byron referred to this prize in his 1809 poem entitled "English Bards and Scots Reviewers".
 The prize is still awarded annually, with a deadline of 30 September each year.
-It is open to all members of the Senate of the University of Cambridge, and all persons who are possessors of the status of Masters of Arts.
+It is open to all members of the Senate of the University of Cambridge, and to anyone with the status of Masters of Arts.

 Founding

 This prize was founded by the Rev. Thomas Seaton, educated at Stamford School and a Fellow of Clare College, who died in 1741.
-The prize was financed by the revenue from his Kislingbury estate bequeathed to the University.
-His bequest was not formally accepted by the University until 1898, at which time regulations were drawn up for the administration of the Seatonian Prize by the Faculty of Divinity.
+The prize was financed by the revenue from his Kislingbury estate bequeathed to the university.
+His bequest was not formally accepted by the university until 1898, at which time regulations were drawn up for the administration of the Seatonian Prize by the Faculty of Divinity.